What common medicines are usually used for

 This category connects the guide library with the Finder.
 The Finder is for common medicine names, brand names, and medicine categories.
 The category pages and individual guides then provide wider context: supportive routines, product categories, red flags, and editorial standards.
 That path helps readers move from a medicine question to safer, more structured reading instead of landing on isolated advice.

-Use Common Medicines when your question involves a medicine name, medicine category, active ingredient, label safety, dose caution, or whether a supportive wellbeing idea is appropriate to discuss with a professional.
+Use Common Medicines when your question involves a medicine name, medicine category, active ingredient, label safety, dose caution, pharmacist conversation prep, or whether a supportive wellbeing idea is appropriate to discuss with a professional.
 Do not stop, change, delay, or avoid prescribed medication based on this website.

 What this category covers